losrobbos/code-formatting-and-linting/README.md

 And now check any of your JavaScript files!

-Chances are ESLint will already detect some issues with your messy stuff and will hightlight that shit brutally ;)
+Chances are ESLint will already detect some issues with your messy stuff and will hightlight that shit brutally.

 And there you go!